dhis2/expression-parser/README.md

 The public API of the library is encapsulated by `Expression` which refers to types in the `org.hisp.dhis.lib.expression.spi` package.

+For JavaScript the main entry point to the API is called `ExpressionJs`.

 ### Modes
 DHIS2 has several expression language, each supporting a different set of functions.
 To select which expression is used the `Expression` is parameterized with a `Mode`.